keijiro/FFmpegRecorder/README.md

 #### Output video is vertically flipped

-This issue will be fixed in a feature version.
+This issue will be fixed in a future version.
 At the moment, please manually turn on the "Flip Vertical" option in the recorder settings when you find the output is flipped.